winitzki/scall/tutorial/programming_dhall.md

 ```

 This combinator will produce the methods `pure` and `bind` with correct type signatures suitable for `Compose L M`.
-But it is not guaranteed that the resulting functions will satisfy the monad laws.
+But   the resulting functions will satisfy the monad laws only when `swap` satisfies its special laws.

-We called this combinator `unsafeMonadCompose` to emphasize that it will _not_ necessarily produce a correct composed monad `Compose L M` for arbitrary monads `L` and `M`.
+We called this combinator `unsafeMonadCompose` to emphasize that it will _not_ necessarily produce a correct composed monad `Compose L M` for arbitrary monads `L` and `M` and for arbitrary `swap`.
-This combinator may be used only in certain specific cases when it is known that the resulting monad is lawful.
+This combinator may be used only in specific cases when it is known that `swap` is chosen correctly and the resulting monad is lawful.

 #### State monad